guillermooo/sublime-undocs/source/extensibility/plugins.rst

 Text Commands and the ``edit`` Object
 -------------------------------------

-The edit object groups any modifications to the view so that undo and macros work sensibly.
+The edit object groups modifications to the view so that undo and macros work sensibly.

 **Note:** Contrary to older versions, Sublime Text 3 doesn't allow programmatic control over edit objects.
-The API is in charge of managing them.
+The API is in charge of managing their life cycle.
-Plugin creators must ensure that all modifying operations occur inside the ``.run`` method of a text command if they are creating a new one.
-Obviously, you can also use ``view.run_command`` to call existing commands.
+Plugin creators must ensure that all modifying operations occur inside the ``.run`` method of new text commands.
+To call existing commands, you can use ``view.run_command(<cmd_name>, <args>)`` or similar API calls.

 Responding to Events
 --------------------